ipax77/BeInX/README.md

 # BeInX
 **Blazor eInvoice XRechnung App**

 BeInX is a lightweight, open-source application designed to create, manage, and export simplified e-invoices for freelancers in compliance with the XRechnung and ZUGFeRD standard.
-It runs locally and completely offline.
+It runs locally and completely offline as Progressive Web App.

 <img src="images/beinx_inv.png" alt="beinx" />